Chart Color Schemes

 Employment

-Between September 2024 and September 2025, employment levels increased by 9.9% and labour force grew by 10.8%, leading to a rise in unemployment rate of 0.7 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment increase by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to River Heads' employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for local population projections.
+In contrast, Regional Qld saw employment grow by 0.7%, labour force expand by 1.0%, and unemployment rise by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia for May-25 suggest a potential future demand within River Heads.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to River Heads's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.

 Frequently Asked Questions - Employment